pjc0247/copy_checker/readme.md

 copy_finder
 ====

-__copy_finder__ can help you to find unexpected copy operation on your C++ code.
+__copy_finder__ helps you to find unexpected copy operation in your code.
 If an unexpected copy occurred, it will print the callstack before entering the copy constructor.

 Usage
 ----